linode/docs/docs/uptime/zipkin.md

 ## What is Zipkin?

-[Zipkin](http://zipkin.io/) is a kind of "catch all" for capturing timing data, a centralized repository, and a microweb server to allow you to display/search through spans/traces of your distributed programs/websites.
+[Zipkin](http://zipkin.io/) is a "catch all" for capturing timing data, a centralized repository, and a microweb server to allow you to display and search through spans and traces of your distributed programs or websites.

-There are 3 recommended ways we can set it up.
-We will start with the easiest, downloading a JAR file and executing it with Java.
-Caveat: everything will be in memory.
+While the official documentation offers [three different ways of installing Zipkin](http://zipkin.io/pages/quickstart), this guide uses the Java method.
+One caveat to this method is that everything will be saved in and run from memory.
 All traces and spans will not be saved to disk.
-View docker configuration for secure/storage solution.
+For a secure/storage solution, refer to the official documentation for the [DockerZipkin](https://github.com/openzipkin/docker-zipkin).

 ## Before You Begin